 What exactly was the point of Blaze's sacrifice at the end of Silver's story?
 So she stops Iblis from ruining the future...
 Except that the future is still ruined.
 Wouldn't it have been smarter to help Sonic and Shadow take down Iblis in their time rather than taking out Iblis at a point in time when it doesn't really help anyone?

 Two reasons.
-One, because taking Iblis to a seperate world/dimension/whatever removes him from Silver's world, thus giving it a chance to recover, and two, because obviously this game didn't have enough Epileptic Tree-spawning events already.
+One, because taking Iblis to a separate world/dimension/whatever removes him from Silver's world, thus giving it a chance to recover, and two, because obviously this game didn't have enough Epileptic Tree-spawning events already.

 Up until the Big Bad Big merge, the game was in a stable time loop.
 If they did manage to stop Iblis along side Sonic and Shadow, it probably would have come back again some other time.
 There was at least a 200 year gap for something like that to happen.